johnlanni/lockfreelist/README.md

 # lock-free list

-a simple and effiency lock-free list
+a simple and efficient lock-free list

 ## lock-free queue
 use PushBack & PopFront